-A joint position statement from the European Academy of Allergy and Clinical Immunology (EAACI) and Allergic Rhinitis and its Impact on Asthma (ARIA) relating to the use of allergen-specific immunotherapy (AIT) has been recently published.
+A joint position statement from the European Academy of Allergy and Clinical Immunology (EAACI) and Allergic Rhinitis and its Impact on Asthma (ARIA) relating to the use of allergen-specific immunotherapy (AIT) has been published.

 The position statement is designed to support allergists and any physicians performing AIT in their daily practice and provides clear recommendations for the use of these treatment in patients during the COVID-19 pandemic as discussed below.

-AIT describes a disease-modifying therapy that provides a long-term clinical benefit in patients with immunoglobin E (IgE)-mediated, immediate-type allergic airways diseases such as allergic bronchial asthma and allergic rhinoconjuctivitis.
 The objective of AIT is to decrease the symptoms experienced by a patient when exposed to a specific allergen and treatment typically involves gradual administration of increasing amounts of a specific allergen until a dose is reached at which immune tolerance is achieved.
-AIT can also be used to reduce the risk of developing asthma in patients with allergic rhinitis and has been shown to be effective against IgE-mediated food allergies.

 AIT and viral infections

-The joint position paper makes clear how the presence of allergic airway diseases are associated with an increased risk of infections but recognises that there is limited evidence of the impact of viral infections on allergic diseases.
 Some evidence cited from studies of patients using AIT with influenza have demonstrated that there was no difference in symptoms in those with or without allergic asthma.
 Other work in patients with HIV has also shown that AIT treatment is both effective, safe and well-tolerated.

-In an overview of the mode of action of AIT, the joint position statement discusses how allergen-specific immune tolerance is developed through several different mechanisms directed at T and B cells, leading to a suppression of their cytokines though this mechanism does not affect the whole immune system.
 Consequently, patients using AIT are not likely to be become immunocompromised.
-The position paper however, does cite recent data that indicates how infection with COVID-19 leads to lymphopaenia and, in particular, a reduction in both CD4, CD8 and natural killer lymphocytes which affect a patient’s ability to mount an anti-viral response.
-While AIT reduces allergen-specific Th2 cells, according to the available data, it appears that COVID-19 infection is linked to a systemic Th1 response and subsequent cytokine storm.
-These observations therefore suggest that AIT is unlikely to interfere with viral infections.
+The position paper however, does cite recent data that indicates how infection with COVID-19 leads to lymphopaenia and, in particular, a reduction in both CD4, CD8 and natural killer lymphocytes that affect a patient’s ability to mount an anti-viral response.

 Allergy services and control measures

-The position paper advises that allergy departments follow infection prevention and control measures introduced by the World Health Organization and the European Centre for Disease Prevention and Control, for all patients undergoing AIT as these measures cover the reporting and transfer of patients with possible or confirmed COVID-19 infection.
+The position paper advises that allergy departments follow infection prevention and control measures introduced by the World Health Organization and the European Centre for Disease Prevention and Control, for all patients undergoing AIT as these measures cover the reporting and transfer of patients with possible or confirmed COVID-19 infection

 In an effort to reduce the number of patients who may be infected coming into contact with allergy staff, it is suggested that those who feel ill with typical respiratory symptoms (for example, cough, fever) should contact their allergy department by telephone or via e-Health/telemedicine to seek medical advice and triage before attending their appointment.